Kitchenalia: Roman Glirarium

 In 1902, however, some of the dormice escaped and having found a habitat conducive to survival and reproduction, established themselves in the wild.
 Today, as an invasive species, the British edible dormouse population is thought to be some 30,000 strong.
 Dormice have been recorded in a 25-kilometre (16 mile) radius of Tring, mostly concentrated to the south and east.
 The area of distribution has been described as 200-square-mile (520 km2) triangle between Beaconsfield, Aylesbury, and Luton, around the southeast side of the Chiltern Hills.
 Although now classed as a pest, because they cause widespread damage to woodland by stripping bark from trees and destroy fruit crops such as apples and pears, edible dormice are protected by the Wildlife and Countryside Act 1981.

-And finally We do not recommend it for housing dormice or any other small furry animal as this would be cruel, so don't do it!
-Moreover, the little Hazel dormouse is an endangered species, and the edible dormice is protected by law, So, no matter how tempting, or "delicious" the Roman recipes might sound, you cannot eat them!
+And finally We do not recommend gliraria for housing dormice or any other small furry animal as this would be cruel, so don't do it!
+Moreover, the little Hazel dormouse is an endangered species, and the edible dormice is protected by law, No matter how tempting, or 'delicious' the Roman recipes might sound, you cannot eat them!

 1. Osteoarchaeology is the study of human and animal skeletal remains found in archaeological contexts.

 2. Popularised by the small, sleepy dormouse character in 'A Mad Tea Party', Chapter VII from Alice's Adventures in Wonderland by Lewis Carroll.